Atrial fibrillation (AFib) is a common heart rhythm disorder. It

 Doctors typically prescribe medications to prevent and ease AFib symptoms.
 Minor procedures can also restore normal cardiac rhythm.
-However, lifestyle changes are often as important as medicinal treatments for AFib patients.
-These lifestyle changes include food swaps — less fat and sodium, more fruits and vegetables — as well as avoiding other factors that can trigger an AFib episode.
+Lifestyle changes are often as important as medicinal treatments for people with AFib.
+Lifestyle changes include food swaps — less fat and sodium, more fruits and vegetables — as well as avoiding other factors that can trigger an AFib episode.
 Top among these factors are alcohol, caffeine, and stimulants.

-- Be honest.
-Research has shown that patients often underestimate how much alcohol they consume.
+Be honest.
+Many studies have shown that people often underestimate how much alcohol they consume.
 For your own health, tell the truth.
 Your doctor needs to know how much you’re consuming so they can properly prescribe medications.
 If your alcohol intake is a problem, a doctor can connect you with the help you need.